HollandPleskac/HollandPleskac/README.md

 #### What I'm Working On

-- Using Chainlink's call any api feature and keepers for a hackathon project
+- Learning about web3 and blockchain

 #### Contact Me!